gauravfodekar/NodeJSNotes/README.md

 To summarize, "Promise.race" resolves with the result of the first promise that completes (either successfully or with an error), while "Promise.any" resolves with the result of the first promise to complete successfully, or it rejects with all the rejection reasons if all promises are rejected.
 These methods are used when you want to deal with multiple promises concurrently and respond to their outcomes based on specific requirements.

-11 #give me simple syntax for creating a promise?
+11. # give me simple syntax for creating a promise?
 Creating a simple Promise in JavaScript involves using the `Promise` constructor, which takes a single argument—a function with two parameters, `resolve` and `reject`.
 Here's the basic syntax for creating a Promise:

 ```javascript